mongodb/specifications/source/server-selection/server-selection.rst

 2019-05-20: Added rule to not send read preferene to standalone servers

 2019-06-07: Clarify language for aggregate and mapReduce commands that write

+2020-02-12: Specify read preferences with support for server hedged reads

 .. [#] mongos 3.4 refuses to connect to mongods with maxWireVersion < 5,
    so it does no additional wire version checks related to maxStalenessSeconds.